 These features will help service desk agents to complete their tasks efficiently and resolve customer requests in the shortest time.
 It will improve transparency within the team and enhance collaboration among team members.

 Workflow automation is another task management feature integral to the service desk.
 These features will help deliver better service through the service desk.
 It can improve the consistency of service delivery without overworking the service desk agents.
-For example, InvGate Service Desk software lets users easily create automated workflows and ticket management systems.
+For example, InvGate Service Management software lets users easily create automated workflows and ticket management systems.
 With its drag and drop interface, users can design the steps involved and mark the team members who will be needed for different activities and processes.

 Frequently Asked Questions